ArnabSagar/dcp-video-processor/README.md

-Video Processing demonstrated using the Distributed Computed Protocol
+Video Processing demonstrated using the Distributed Compute Protocol